Early Childhood Education

 For additional information, contact Ronnette Haynes at 479-788-7605.

 Based on the standards set forth by the National Association for the Education of Young Children (NAEYC), students who successfully complete the A.A.S. in Early Childhood Education will be able to:

 - Show understanding of young children’s developmental stages of learning from birth through age eight be creating healthy, respectful, supportive, and challenging learning environments for young children.

 - Demonstrate understanding of diversity in the community and the classroom by engaging families and communities in respectful, reciprocal relationships that foster classroom development.

 - Exhibit understanding of the goals, benefits, and uses of assessment as they work with young children, by using developmentally-appropriate assessment to develop curriculum, to use teaching strategies, and in setting goals for their pre-kindergarten students.

-- Demonstrate understanding if early childhood best practices by creating diverse and differentiated teaching strategies to help young children engage in their learning and diverse developmental stages.
-Candidates will practice self-reflection to promote to promote positive outcomes in their teaching, and they will use a broad repertoire of developmentally appropriate teaching strategies/learning approaches.
+- Demonstrate understanding of early childhood best practices by creating diverse and differentiated teaching strategies to help young children engage in their learning and diverse developmental stages.
+Candidates will practice self-reflection to promote positive outcomes in their teaching, and they will use a broad repertoire of developmentally appropriate teaching strategies/learning approaches.